Samagra-Anamaya/scheme-fup/setup/setup.md

 ```

 ## Start Databases required by scheme-fup service (optional)
 If you want to run database on local machine.
-Use docker compose to start the database, and update `DATABASE_URL` in .env accordingly.
+Use docker-compose to start the database, and update `DATABASE_URL` in .env accordingly.
 ```
-docker compose up -d postgres
+docker-compose up -d postgres
 ```

 ## Starting scheme-fup service